openai/evals/docs/completion-fns.md

 ```
 Here is how it breaks down
 `langchain/llm/flan-t5-xl`: This is the top level key that will be used to access this completion function with `oaieval`.
 `class`: This is the path to your implementation of the completion function protocol.
-This class needs to importable within your python environment.
+This class needs to be importable within your python environment.
 `args`:  These are arguments that are passed to your completion function when it is instantiated.